 Ice Hockey: North, South Korea clash in rare game

-South Korea scored a blistering victory against arch rival the North in a rare ice hockey match on Thursday, in a game that resonates beyond the sports field.
+South Korea scored a blistering victory against arch rival the North in a rare ice hockey match on Thursday, in a game that resonated beyond the sports field.

 - Posted 07 Apr 2017 00:57

-GANGNEUNG: South Korea scored a blistering victory against arch rival the North in a rare ice hockey match on Thursday (Apr 6), in a game that resonates beyond the sports field.
+GANGNEUNG: South Korea scored a blistering victory against arch rival the North in a rare ice hockey match on Thursday (Apr 6), in a game that resonated beyond the sports field.

 Playing in the South just an hour's drive from the heavily fortified demilitarised zone that divides them, the two Koreas faced off in the women's world ice hockey championships division II group A - seen as a test event for next year's Winter Olympics.